Gabriella439/nixos-in-production/manuscript/AdvancedModules.md

 }
 ```

-For example, the last chapter concluded with an example split our code into two files: `top-level.nix` and `other.nix`.
+The last chapter could have made use of this feature!
+The final example from that chapter was split into two files: `top-level.nix` and `other.nix`.
 However, we could have compressed the example into a single file, like this:

 ```nix
 let